 14 Gloucester was designed by architect John H. Besarick and built in 1872 by carpenter and building contractor Hiram A. Gerrish, one of four contiguous houses (334 Marlborough and 10-12-14 Gloucester), built for speculative sale.
 Hiram Gerrish is shown as the owner on the original building permit application for all four houses, dated June 4, 1872.

 Hiram Gerrish purchased the land for 10-12-14 Gloucester and 334 Marlborough on June 26, 1872, from George Martin Gibson, also a builder and contractor.
 George M. Gibson had purchased the land on March 1, 1872, from a real estate investment trust formed by Grenville Temple Winthrop Braman, Henry Dwight Hyde, and Frank William Andrews.
-The land was part of one of four tracts of land the trust had purchased that same day from the Boston Water Power Company.
+The land was part of one of several tracts of land the trust had purchased that same day from the Boston Water Power Company.

 On September 7, 1872, when the houses were under construction, Hiram Gerrish sold all four to George M. Gibson’s son, George Alonzo Gibson.
 He was a builder and contractor in business with his father, and later would become a lawyer and, after that, a piano manufacturer.
 On January 25, 1873, when the houses were substantially complete, Hiram Gerrish acquired them back.

 When he subsequently sold the individual houses, Hiram Gerrish included in the deeds a three foot wide easement across the rear of 12-14 Gloucester to provide access to the alley for 10-12 Gloucester.
 The portion of the easement across the rear of 14 Gloucester was increased to three feet six inches in April of 1879, and the further modified in December of 1882 to run across the rear of 336 Marlborough and then to the alley.